signmotion/astronomical_measurements/README.md

 - centimetre
 - millimetre

-## Whats New
+## ✨ What's New

 Look at [changelog](https://pub.dev/packages/astronomical_measurements/changelog).

-## 🙋‍♀️🙋‍♂️Welcome
+## 👋 Welcome

+If you encounter any problems, feel free to [open an issue](https://github.com/signmotion/astronomical_measurements/issues).
+If you feel the package is missing a feature, please [raise a ticket](https://github.com/signmotion/astronomical_measurements/issues) on Github and I'll look into it.
 Requests and suggestions are warmly welcome.
+Danke!

 Contributions are what make the open-source community such a great place to learn, create, take a new skills, and be inspired.